petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 * tested case should be as smaller as possible but enough relevant for customer, more precisely, to avoid falling into the trivial, irrelevant, useless

-The scenario must have a series of snall steps eaxh one being clear ref:
+The scenario must have a series of snall steps each one being clear ref:

 * what and how should be operated in system
 * what is the expected system behavior